Privacy Policy

 While we strive to detect and block browser-based threats, no security tool can guarantee complete protection.
 The extension is not a substitute for safe browsing practices.
 You acknowledge and agree that your use of the extension is at your own risk.

-The extension's source code is available for review.
-You can inspect exactly what the extension does by examining its code.
+The extension's source code is unobfuscated and can be inspected after installation.
+You can examine exactly what the extension does by reviewing its code files directly in your browser's extension directory.

 14. Contact